 IPM can be used wherever pest damage occurs.
 Among the more common types of pests are insects, mites, rodents, viruses, fungi, bacteria, and weeds.
 The IPM approach has been applied to pest problems in situations as diverse as houses and apartments, food handling facilities, golf courses, storage areas, and farms.

 The specific techniques used for integrated pest management vary with each situation, but there are fundamental principles that define IPM.

-4. Establish economic or aesthetic injury thresholds.
-Pest management decisions are based on the potential damage from pest infestations, status of natural enemies, sensitivity of the protected site (such as stage of development of a crop), and the weather.
+- Establish economic or aesthetic injury thresholds.
+Pest management decisions are based on the potential damage from pest infestations, the status of natural enemies, the sensitivity of the protected site (such as stage of development of a crop), and the weather.
 Actions are taken only when the potential damage is sufficient to justify action.

 - Select an appropriate strategy of cultural, mechanical, biological, and/or chemical prevention or control techniques.

 - 5A.
 Cultural practices include habitat modification and adapting operating procedures so that pest damage is reduced and natural control is enhanced.
 Sanitation is the removal or cleaning of sources of pest infestation.
 Choosing plant varieties that are resistant to pest injury is a cultural control.
 Other agricultural examples are adjusting planting time, fertilization, tillage, and harvest operations to have the most beneficial or least detrimental affect on the pest management situation.

 - 5B.
 Biological controls are predators, parasites, and diseases that attack pests.
 Measures can be taken to conserve naturally occurring populations.
 In some situations where naturally occurring biological controls are not effective, they can be introduced from outside sources.